Kasa (hat)

 This display case at Gifu Castle shows many kasa of the type known as jingasa.

 A (笠, kasa) is any one of several traditional Japanese hats.
-These include amigasa and jingasa.
+Examples include amigasa and jingasa.

 Grammar and etymology

 Kasa is the correct way to pronounce the word when it stands alone.
 Rendaku causes kasa to change to -gasa when it is preceded by another word specifying the type of hat, as in jingasa.

 Kasa shares its etymology with the Japanese word for "umbrella" (also pronounced kasa, but written as 傘).

 Types of kasa

 Antique Japanese samurai leather jingasa (war hat) in the nirayama style.

 A number of different styles of kasa have been used throughout most all levels of Japanese society.